 If you want to become a vegan activist, you should have slogans ready that don't miss their mark.
 By now, I've had countless conversations and discussions where I've stood up for animals.
 The following sayings (made up by myself or inspired by other vegan activists) are. particularly effectiveWhen someone in a certain situation sees pictures of animal cruelty or the deeds in factory farming:

-Effective sets FOR VEGAN ACTIVISTS #1 - 10
+Effective sentences for vegan activists #1 - 10

 - "Would you also be okay with having the same thing done to you?"